jackthomas1430/belly-button-challenge/readme.md

 ## Instructions
 1. Clone the repository to your local device using git clone (https://github.com/jackthomas1430/belly-button-challenge.git)
 2. Open the Project: Copy path for 'index.html' and open in your web browser to view dashboard
+3. Use the following link to access the dashboard: https://jackthomas1430.github.io/belly-button-challenge/

 ## Usage